Natural Gas - Enough for Over 100 Years

 Natural gas pipelines, which transport more than one-fourth of the energy consumed in the U.S., are an essential part of the nation’s infrastructure.
 Transportation by pipeline is the safest form of energy delivery in the country.

-The Pipeline Is Strong
+The Pipeline is Strong

 There are currently more than 2.4 million miles of pipeline infrastructure in the country, and natural gas utilities are spending more than $22 billion each year to upgrade and expand service.